-Map of the Beaches
+Map of Beaches on the Big Island

-There are 6 regions on the Big Island, which we will refer to often in this blog so you have a better understanding of where the beaches are These regions are: Kona, Kohala, Hamakua Coast, Hilo, Puna, and Kau.
+There are 6 regions on the Big Island, which we will refer to often in this blog so you have a better understanding of where the beaches are.
+These regions are: Kona, Kohala, Hamakua Coast, Hilo, Puna, and Kau.